Capture and process health data with Structured Data Capture Library

 </androidx.constraintlayout.widget.ConstraintLayout>

-Step 2: Add a QuestionnaireFragment to the FragmentContainerView
+Step 2: Configure a QuestionnaireFragment

 QuestionnaireFragment requires a JSON encoded FHIR Questionnaire for it to render.
 Since the questionnaire is small (<512 KB), you will include it as a String in a Bundle of arguments that will be used to create the fragment.
 Larger questionnaires should be provided as a URI for performance reasons.